Nujuma, A Ritz-Carlton Reserve In Saudi Arabia’s Red Sea

 We know that Saudi Arabia is investing an unprecedented amount of money to boost its tourism industry.
 A big part of this is the Red Sea Project, which covers 28,000 square kilometers on the west coast of the country, and includes an archipelago of more than 90 natural islands.
 The goal is to build dozens of hotels here by 2030.

 Many major luxury hotel groups have committed to opening properties here, and we’re slowly starting to see them open.
-Recently we saw the opening of the St. Regis Red Sea Resort.
-Now we’re seeing the opening of an even higher end Marriott property, which also has overwater villas.
+At the beginning of 2024, we saw the opening of the St. Regis Red Sea Resort.
+Now we’ve just seen the opening of an even higher end Marriott property, which also has overwater villas.

-Let me emphasize that I’m writing about this not because I think everyone should immediately plan a vacation in Saudi Arabia, but rather because I find this whole development to be sort of fascinating, and am curious how it evolves.
+Let me emphasize that I’m writing about this not because I think everyone should immediately plan a trip to Saudi Arabia, but rather because I find this whole development to be sort of fascinating, and am curious how it evolves.

 Basics of Saudi Arabia’s Ritz-Carlton Reserve